PhotoPay/ppcloud-ios/README.md

 For example, PhotoPayCloudDemo application defines a concrete implementation of PPNetworkManager interface which uses AFNetworking library for managing network communication.
 If you use AFNetworking inside your application, consider using those classes.

+If you don't use AFNetworking, consider switching to it (it's an impressive library), or contact us so we can come up with some other option.

 ![Implementation of PPNetworkManager which uses AFNetworking](Docs/afppnetworkmanager.png)

 ### PPUser